kevinolega/callcentertrainingtips/_posts/2019-08-13-daily-journal.md

 ## Power Ups

-- Job Application prioriry.
+- Job Application priority.
 (Circle One)
 - Buy In: Good habits. (circle what you did)
 - Practice: English activities (circle what you did)